Nico2046/Kerr-newman-black-hole/README.md

 # Calculation of curvature invariants for Kerr-Newman spacetime

 The goal is to calculate the curvature invariants associate to the Kerr-Newman metric.
 To do this we use the standard tensor calculus of general relativity.
 First we verify that Kerr-Newman metric is a solution of Einstein equation in presence of electromagnetic field.
-Then we calculate the curvature invariants of the Riemann tensor.
-Finally we plot the Kretschmann scalar as an exemple.
+Then we calculate the curvature invariants associated to the Riemann, Weyl and Ricci tensor.
+Finally we plot the Kretschmann scalar.

 The metric is written in Boyer-Lindquist coordinate system: $(t,r,\vartheta,\varphi)$.
 The metric signature used is $(+ - - -)$.